evennia/evennia/docs/sphinx/source/wiki/SessionProtocols.rst

 the following components (although the actual method names might vary):

 -  ``connectionMade`` - called when a new connection is made.
-This must call ``self.init_session()`` with three arguments: an identifier for the protocol type (e.g. the string 'telnet'), the IP address connecting, and a reference to the sessionhandler.
+This must call ``self.init_session()`` with three arguments: an *identifier* for the protocol type (e.g. the string 'telnet' or 'ssh'), the *IP address* of the client connecting, and a reference to the *sessionhandler*.
+The sessionhandler is by convention made available by storing it on the protocol's *Factory* in ``src/server/portal.py``, see that file for examples.
+Doing it this way avoids many possible recursive import issues.
 -  ``connectionLost`` - called when connection is dropped for whatever reason.
-This must call 'self.sessionhandler.disconnect(self)' so the handler can make sure the disconnect is reported to the rest of the system.
+This must call ``self.sessionhandler.disconnect(self)`` so the handler can make sure the disconnect is reported to the rest of the system.
 -  ``getData`` - data arriving from the player to Evennia.
 This should apply whatever custom formatting this protocol needs, then relay the data to ``self.sessionhandler.data_in(self, msg, data)``.
--  sendLine - data from server to Player.
+-  ``sendLine`` - data from Server to Player.
 This is called by hook ``data_out()`` below.

 See an example of this in